Doreen to Diamond Creek Sewerage Project

 Traffic flow along Main Street won’t be affected, however part of Bage Street will be closed, including overnight and on weekends.
 Vehicles will be able to access Bage Street properties by following the detour via Galatea Street.
 A traffic management plan will be in effect during work hours to ensure the safety of workers, pedestrians and motorists.

 Footpaths will remain open throughout the works, and people will be able to access their driveways.

 In February 2018 our design consultant, Jacobs, conducted extensive investigations on the banks of Plenty River to see if there were any Aboriginal artefacts (such as stones).

 After finding a large stone artefact scatter (close to 400 artefacts) that extended several hundred metres, Jacobs consulted with the local Registered Aboriginal Party (the Wurundjeri) and Yarra Valley Water to negotiate a different construction technique to the traditional open-cut excavation method.
-When working near the Plenty River area, Yarra Valley Water is instead boring their pipe underground, which is protecting the archaeological site from harm.
+When working near the Plenty River area, our contractor bored our pipes underground, which protected the archaeological site from harm.